-Permissions are different than access levels.
+Permissions are different from access levels.
 Access levels control what features are visible to users in the web portal, and are dependent on user licenses; permissions control a user's ability to use features across TFS.
 If you're just trying to give someone access to a team room or to Agile portfolio management and test case management features, you'll want to change access levels, not permissions.

 Setting the access level for users or groups doesn't provide them access to a team project or the web portal.
-Only users or groups added to a team or TFS group can connect to a team project and the web portal.
+Only users or groups added to a team or security group can connect to a team project and the web portal.
 Make sure your users have both the permissions and the access level they need.
 You do this by making sure they're added to the team project or a team.

-Manage large numbers of users using Active Directory, Azure Active Directory, or Windows groups
+Manage large numbers of users

 Valid user groups

 When you add accounts of users directly to a built-in group or through a Windows group, they are automatically added to one of the valid user groups.